 If you have an unpaid bill to Lake Land College, a block will be placed on your account.
 This will prohibit you from registering for both dual credit and dual enrollment courses.
 You will also be prohibited from receiving academic transcripts and making schedule changes until all charges are paid.

 Unless otherwise specified, dual credit textbooks are rented to students and dropped off/picked up at the high school by Lake Land College.
 Dual credit fees cover textbook rental costs.

 Unless otherwise specified, dual enrollment students must come to campus to pick up/drop off their textbooks.

 There are a few courses that require textbooks to be purchased in both dual credit and dual enrollment courses.
 Automotive, basic nurse assisting and medical terminology courses are a few examples that require textbook purchase.
 The Dual Credit Coordinator at your high school will notify you if textbook purchase is necessary.

 Dual credit and dual enrollment students are entitled to library usage.
 Contact librarian Sarah Hill for more information.

-Any junior or senior high school student who is willing and able to work at the level of expectation of a college level course while possessing and maintaining a “C” or higher GPA should enroll in dual credit courses.
+Any high school student sixteen(16) years of age or older who is willing and able to work at the level of expectation of a college level course while possessing and maintaining a “C” or higher GPA should enroll in dual credit courses.
 Dual credit courses are also highly recommend for students looking to get a jump start on their academic life after high school.